GeorgeFalkovich/gcp-cloud-function-resize-gke-stop-and-start-sql-instance/README.md

 For security purposes, this function should be deployed for **authenticated users only**.
 Ensure that Cloud Scheduler is configured with Auth OIDC header with a service account which has **Cloud Run Invoker** and **Cloud Functions Admin** roles.

+For test you may leave it for all unauthenticaed users.

 This function can be deployed via the **GCP UI Console** or using the CLI.

 Or use the command in `gcloud-cli.sh` script to deploy the function: